-Blueberry Kitchen is a cafe in Kathmandu, open 7am-10pm, with gluten free offerings and moreover staff that knows what gluten is!
+Blueberry Kitchen is a cafe in Kathmandu, open 7am-10pm, with gluten free offerings.
+Moreover staff here know what gluten is!

-Rosemary Kitchen is another cafe in Kathmandu with gluten free offerings including bread and buckwheat pancakes.
+Rosemary Kitchen is another cafe in Kathmandu with gluten free offerings.
+These include bread and buckwheat pancakes.
 Also open 7am-10pm.